 This paper uses geographic proximity as an indicator of international financial integration, and searches for its manifestations in macroeconomic volatility.
 We find that remoteness from financial activity, as measured by the distance to major international financial centers, increases macroeconomic volatility.
 We construct a number of alternative measures of both financial remoteness and volatility and demonstrate that they all appear to share this positive correlation.
-The exact size of this effect varies by specification and is not always significant at standard confidence levels.
+The size of this effect varies and is not always significant at standard levels.
 Still, the coefficient of interest is always positive, and is often economically large.

 We do not wish to overstate the strength of our results, for a number of reasons.
-First, the significance of our key coefficient is sensitive to the exclusion of rich countries.
-Second, remoteness does not matter as consistently or robustly as political institutions.
-Still, we find stronger results for our indicator of international financial integration than most previous empirical studies; the effect of remoteness seems comparable to that of domestic financial markets, openness, or government size.
+First, remoteness does not matter as consistently or robustly as political institutions.
+Second, the results are somewhat sensitive to the details of the econometrics (specification, sample, and so forth).
+Still, we find stronger results for our indicator of international financial integration than most previous empirical studies; the effect of remoteness seems comparable to that of openness, or government size.

 While the chief purpose of this paper is to establish a stylized fact rather than to explain it, we briefly provide two thoughts.
-One answer may be the timing of our study.
-As we demonstrate above, the strength of the relationship between financial remoteness and macroeconomic volatility appears to increase over time.
+The timing of our study may be important.
+As demonstrated above, the strength of the relationship between financial remoteness and macroeconomic volatility appears to increase at the end of our sample.
 This is consistent with a growing role for international financial integration, and is consistent with weaker results for studies that rely on earlier data periods.
 Alternatively, our measure of financial remoteness may be a better measure of international financial integration than others, since it is more plausibly exogenous.